nth-chile/next-js-starter-avi/etc/notes.md

 ===================
 -typescript message errors in VS Code sidebar (eg why does api/disable-landingpages.ts say there are 2 problems with file?)
 -how to make enabling / disabling ui state change
--how to make individual inputs into a component so i can build this rapidly (eg. landingpageform
+-how to make individual inputs into a component so i can build this rapidly (eg. landingpageform) -how to debug create-landingpage form (not sure what broke) -how to know when console / info is used by the browser or server??

 TODO
 ================